-Here are the top 15 fastest Paris-Roubaix editions – the winner, average speed, winning time, and weather conditions.
+Here are the top 17 fastest Paris-Roubaix editions – the winner, average speed, winning time, and weather conditions.
 The average speed of the fastest Paris-Roubaix ever (2023 edition) was 46,841 km/h (29.106 mph), won by the Dutch cyclist Mathieu van der Poel.

 The Trouée d’Arenberg, also know as Tranchée d’Arenberg, (Trench of Arenberg), Trouee de Wallers Arenberg, is a straight cobbled road passing through the Arenberg Forest in northern France, and highly considered as the most dangerous and toughest part of the Paris-Roubaix.